By Tre Pryor

 The Internet has revolutionized the real estate industry and has given home buyers and sellers access to information that was previously unavailable.
 Sites like LouisvilleHomesBlog.com are free and full of targeted information for home buyers and sellers in Louisville, Kentucky.

 When it comes to negotiations, having an experienced Realtor® is vital.
 Understanding how the negotiation process works and the intricacies of how to best frame an offer can sometimes be the difference between getting that dream house at a price you can afford or completely missing out.

 One other point, always make your offer contingent on a home inspection.
-(This is standard in the GLAR's standard contract.)
-Your agent can recommend a good home inspector and the costs are relatively low.
-You certainly want to know about a leaky basement before you purchase that house... not after.
+This is standard in our GLAR's standard contract.
+Your agent can recommend some good home inspectors and the costs are relatively low.
+You certainly want to know about a foundation problem before you purchase that house... not after.